 He has participated in many group exhibitions in various galleries in France and abroad: Paris, Brussels, San Francisco, Tokyo, Osaka, Los Angeles, Atlanta, in Louisiana, Ivory Coast, Enghien Bains, and with the principal Parisian salons.
 In addition to the Léadouze galleries of Cannes and Paris and Hénot d' Enghien les Bains where his works are presented permanently, Chapaud is also exhibited in Metz, Luxembourg, Brussels and Chicago.

 What surprises when one discovers the works of Chapaud, is their simultaneous power, sensitivity and their technical virtuosity.
 Marc Chapaud became one of the leaders of the French realism school, thanks to his exceptional pictorial technique related to very beautiful “glacis” (French term meaning “smoothness” or “glossiness.”)
-The juxtaposition of architecture with water as one finds in
+The juxtaposition of architecture with water as one finds in rs, flood of silver-plated light, and his signature colors such as the translucent blues engage the eye and demand admiration.
+Chapaud conveys in his landscapes a calm power with the sensitivity of a romantic poet.
+He captivates us because his art engages us to divine the sublime and transcendent from an otherwise mundane and realistically portrayed scene.
+Marc Chapaud involves us in his vision of the world filled with softness and serenity.

 Technical Virtuosity and the Profound Landscape.
 The love of architecture conveyed in his work is seen in the multitude of variations of light of the sun on stone.
 Witness of his time like the masters of the past, this Canaletto of the 20th and 21st centuries is a favorite of collectors. --Arts Magazine Monte Carlo 2000